-The logging level determines the amount of details on files and directories written to the IDB during backup or object copying.
+The logging level determines the amount of details on files and directories written to the IDB during backup, object copying, or object consolidation.
 You can always restore your data, regardless of the logging level used during backup.
 Data Protector provides four logging levels: Log All, Log Directories, Log Files, and No Log.
 The different logging level settings influence the IDB growth, backup speed, and the convenience of browsing data for restore.